0xAX/linux-insides/Booting/linux-bootstrap-2.md

 - `Segmentation`
 - `Paging`

 For now, our attention stays on segmentation.
-We’ll return to paging later, once we enter 64-bit long mode.
+We'll return to paging later, once we enter 64-bit long mode.

 ### Memory segmentation in protected mode